Direct solution of linearized phonon Boltzmann equation¶

 The direct solution of LBTE needs diagonalization of a large collision matrix, which requires large memory space.
 This is the largest limitation of using this method.
 The memory size needed for one collision matrix at a temperature point is \((\text{number of irreducible grid points} \times \text{number of bands} \times 3)^2\) for the symmetrized collision matrix.

-64bit float symmetric matrices.
-During the diagonalization of each
+symmetric matrices.
+During the diagonalization of each collision matrix with

 is as follows: